edinburghlivinglab/ddc/pages/projects_2016.md

 ## Team 6: Save the Cups!

 At the University of Edinburgh, an estimated 1 million coffee cups are going to landfill every year: a staggering number.
 In our project, we looked for ways to reduce the amount of waste caused this way.
-We decided to design posters that would boost the University’s current Keepcup scheme –-- if you bring a University of Edinburgh-branded Keepcup to one of the University Cafés, you receive a 20p discount on your coffee. <a href="{{ site.baseurl }}/team6_summary/"><strong>Read More &gt;</strong></a>
+We decided to design posters that would boost the University’s current Keepcup scheme –-- if you bring a University of Edinburgh-branded Keepcup to one of the University Cafés, you receive a 20p discount on your coffee. <a href="{{ site.baseurl }}/team6_summary/"><strong>Read More &gt;</strong></a>

 <div class="panel">
   <h5>Team Members</h5>